alphagov/government-service-design-manual/service-manual/making-software/standalone-apps.md

 And while people spend as much time using apps as using mobile web the vast majority of app use is for gaming & social networking.
 For “utility” needs, such as those met by government services, the mobile web is preferred to native apps

+## Exceptions

+We recognise that there’ll be a few exceptions.
+To help you assess whether your case is likely to be considered an exception, consider the following:

+### Have you met the necessary conditions?

+**Condition 1:** Your web service is already designed to be responsive

+**Condition 2:** The service or the content you’re looking to build an app for is already open to third-parties via APIs or as open data

+> **NOTE:** If these conditions are not in place, it is unlikely that your app proposal will be approved.
+If you believe there are _compelling_ reasons why these conditions have not been met, please set them out in your proposal.

+### More questions

+1. [What’s the user need?](/service-manual/users/user-needs.html) Please provide supporting evidence
+2. Which 3rd-party native/hybrid apps have already been developed to meet this user need?
+If  there are none and condition 2 has been met, please provide your thoughts on why this might be the case.
+If there are 3rd-party alternatives, please state why you believe a government-developed app is required.
+3. Is this user need of sufficient importance to (your users to) justify the lifetime cost of your proposed app?
+If you believe it is, how have you determined this?
+You might find it useful to review articles within the service manual such as, [Know Your Users](/service-manual/users) and [Writing User Stories](/service-manual/agile/writing-user-stories.html).
+4. Is there evidence of demand for this type of app amongst your target users?
+If you believe there is, please provide supporting evidence e.g. examples of similar apps that have proven popular with your target audience and evidence of their popularity.
+5. Is there evidence to justify building an app for the platform you’re proposing to do this for?
+If so, please provide supporting evidence e.g. analytics data that shows proportion of visitors to your content/service that currently access it using relevant devices.

+### The Process

+In addition to the evidence requested above, all digital spend for the development of standalone mobile apps is subject to the GDS spend approval.
+[Guidance](https://www.gov.uk/government/publications/cabinet-office-controls-guidance-version-3-1) (including details about [response times](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/60699/Annex-4-2-Service-Level-Agreement.doc)) on the process can be found on GOV.UK.
+If you have any queries, [please contact GDS](mailto:pmo@digital.cabinet-office.gov.uk).

 ## Further Reading

 * [Government approach to apps presentation](http://www.slideshare.net/DigEngHMG/government-approach-to-apps)